-The 2019 Annual Foray will be August 2-4 at the Sunrise Park Resort Hotel in Greer, Arizona.
+The 2019 Annual Foray was on August 2-4, 2019 at the Sunrise Park Resort Hotel in Greer, Arizona.

-This year we will be joined by a cohort of Californians including Alisa Allen, who will be teaching on dyeing with mycopigments, Chad Hyatt who will be showing cooking techniques and tasty dishes with local finds, and our keynote speaker, mycologist, author, and photographer, Noah Siegel.
+It was an extraordinary event with mycophiles Alisa Allen, who taught on dyeing with mycopigments, Chad Hyatt who shared cooking techniques and tasty dishes with local and not-so-local finds, and keynote speaker, mycologist, author, and photographer, Noah Siegel.

 Suspected mushroom poisoning?
 Call AZ Poison Control at 1-800-222-1222

 Your $15 per year membership is valid for your entire household, and entitles you to benefits like

 guided forays, mushroom dinners, and members-only maps for more successful hunts.